PelionIoT/mbed-cloud-sdk-java/backends/pelioncloud_devicemanagement/docs/CertificateEnrollmentsApi.md

 String enrollStatusEq = "enrollStatusEq_example"; // String | An optional filter for the certificate enrollment status.
 String enrollResultNeq = "enrollResultNeq_example"; // String | An optional filter for the non-equal certificate enrollment result.
 String enrollResultEq = "enrollResultEq_example"; // String | An optional filter for the certificate enrollment result.
-DateTime createdAtLte = new DateTime(); // DateTime | An optional filter for the date-time, less than or equal, of the certificate enrollment requests creation.
+String createdAtLte = "createdAtLte_example"; // String | An optional filter for the date-time, less than or equal, of the certificate enrollment requests creation.
 Must be in RFC3339 format (for example, 2018-01-30T10:03:50.106Z).
-DateTime createdAtGte = new DateTime(); // DateTime | An optional filter for the date-time, greater than or equal, of the certificate enrollment requests creation.
+String createdAtGte = "createdAtGte_example"; // String | An optional filter for the date-time, greater than or equal, of the certificate enrollment requests creation.
 Must be in RFC3339 format (for example, 2018-01-30T10:03:50.106Z).
-DateTime updatedAtLte = new DateTime(); // DateTime | An optional filter for the date-time, less than or equal, of the certificate enrollment requests update.
+String updatedAtLte = "updatedAtLte_example"; // String | An optional filter for the date-time, less than or equal, of the certificate enrollment requests update.
 Must be in RFC3339 format (for example, 2018-01-30T10:03:50.106Z).
-DateTime updatedAtGte = new DateTime(); // DateTime | An optional filter for the date-time, greater than or equal, of the certificate enrollment requests update.
+String updatedAtGte = "updatedAtGte_example"; // String | An optional filter for the date-time, greater than or equal, of the certificate enrollment requests update.
 Must be in RFC3339 format (for example, 2018-01-30T10:03:50.106Z). try {
     CertificateEnrollmentListResponse result = apiInstance.getCertificateEnrollments(deviceIdEq, certificateNameEq, limit, after, order, include, enrollStatusNeq, enrollStatusEq, enrollResultNeq, enrollResultEq, createdAtLte, createdAtGte, updatedAtLte, updatedAtGte);
     System.out.println(result);